bbc/radiotag-doc/src/radiotag-api-proposal-v1.00d6.md

 ### Tag requests

-A tag *request* specifies a time and station.
+A tag *request* specifies a time and bearer.
 The time is specified using seconds since Jan 1 1970, i.e. the Unix epoch.
-The station is specified using the RadioDNS broadcast parameters.
+The bearer is specified using the bearerURI format defined in ETSI TS 103 270.

 How that information is interpreted is up to the broadcaster.